By Victoria Knepp, Account Associate

 1. Some serious time management skills.

-In an agency you’re juggling multiple projects for a range of clients, plus internal work.
+In an agency you’re juggling multiple projects for a range of hinge dating reviews, plus internal work.
 In an agency your time is extremely valuable both to your clients and the agency itself.
 It is of utmost importance to work efficiently, and to do so, need to have a good grasp of the projects on your plate and how much time they are going to take you.

 2. Make organization your right hand man.